aws-amplify/amplify-flutter/packages/aft/README.md

   - `check`: Checks dependencies against `aft.yaml`, for use in CI
   - `update`: Updates dependency constraints in `aft.yaml` to match latest in `pub.dev`
   - `apply`: Applies dependency constraints in `aft.yaml` to all repo packages
+- `exec`: Execute a command in all repo packages
 - `generate`: Generates various repo items
   - `workflows`: Generates GitHub actions workflows for all packages in the repo
 - `link`: Links all packages together using `pubspec_overrides.yaml`